mihail gaberov

 Build Your Own Wheel of Names

-In this post, I’ll walk you through how I built it from scratch.
+In this tutorial, I’ll walk you through how I built it from scratch.

-Wheel of Names is similar, but allows us to create a virtual wheel, putting our own names on it, then virtually spin it to determine a winner.
+Wheel of Names is similar, but allows us to create a virtual wheel, putting our own names on it.
+We can then virtually spin it to determine a winner.

 TL;DR

-If you want to skip the reading, here 💁 is the GitHub repository with a detailed README 🙌, and here you can see the live demo.
+If you want to skip the reading, here 💁 is the GitHub repository with a detailed README 🙌.
+Here you can see the live demo.

 Why Would I Need a Wheel of Names?

 The app is made up of several components, with the main feature being the spinning wheel.
-The wheel will have a sector for each participant, and each sector will be uniquely coloured, with its size proportionally calculated based on the number of participants.
+The wheel will have a section for each participant, and each section will be uniquely coloured, with its size proportionally calculated based on the number of participants.
 Once the spinning animation finishes, the winner will be revealed with a fun, confetti-style popup.

 Other parts of the app include a section to enter the question or phrase that the spin is for, as well as controls for adding participant names and displaying them in a neatly organised list.